-There are many exercises that can get your bicep and tricep muscles burnt out that might surprise you.
+There are many exercises that can get your bicep and triceps muscles burnt out that might surprise you.
 As it turns out, getting bigger arms, and stronger, more defined biceps and triceps are all in the details, and less about doing a million curls at home.
-There are definitely ways to get a great bicep and tricep workout at home for men that aren’t the usual workout.
+There are definitely ways to get a great bicep and triceps workout at home for men that aren’t the usual workout.

-Bicep and tricep workouts with dumbbells, bodyweight workouts, and other workout moves to push your muscles to the absolute max.
+Bicep and triceps workouts with dumbbells, bodyweight workouts, and other workout moves to push your muscles to the absolute max.
 To figure out how much weight to use, choose a set of weights that allows you to perform 8-10 reps before exhaustion.

 Joining biceps and triceps together helps make one muscle’s flex is the other’s extension.
 This means that neither group totally rests for the duration of this workout, making it a brutal burn worth fighting for.
 Switching back and forth between biceps and triceps moves also allows you to keep your heart rate up while also providing active rest, for a more complete weight session.

 Bicep Exercise: Barbell Curl

 Stand with feet shoulder-width apart.
 Using an underhand grip, place hands hip-width apart on a barbell and hold it with arms straight in front of your thighs.
 Bend elbows and raise the bar to your chest.
 Lower.
 10 reps, 2 sets.

 Holding a dumbbell in each hand, lie back on a bench, knees bent, feet flat on the floor.
 Raise weight directly above your chest, arms straight, palms facing in.
 Bend elbows and lower weights back and over your head.
 Straighten arms and raise them above your chest again.
 8-10 reps, 3 sets.